Romance on the High Seas: Production

 Originally conceived as a star vehicle for Betty Hutton, the film had to be recast when Hutton became pregnant, and thus unavailable.
 Other established stars like Judy Garland and Jane Powell were briefly considered, before Michael Curtiz was persuaded to audition Doris Day, then known as a band vocalist, but hitherto not considered an actress.
 Her personal life was in some turmoil at the time, as her second marriage, to musician George Weidler, was ending, and this, combined with her evident nervousness, led her to deliver a notably teary, emotive version of "Embraceable You" at the audition.
 Impressed by her singing ability and fresh-faced good looks, Curtiz signed her to a film contract and cast her in the leading role of Georgia Garrett.
 Despite the change in star and the late casting of Janis Paige, the film was financially successful.

 Before meeting Hutton's replacement, director Curtiz's requirements were that she had to be beautiful, that she had to be able to sing and dance, and that, above all, she must have "sparkle."
 After dozens of young women failed to match Curtiz's specifications, Doris Day was finally introduced to him.
 He immediately perked up and exclaimed, "This is it.
 This is the most everything dame I have ever seen."
-Doris Day got an exclusive contract with Michael Curtiz Productions paying her $500 per week.
+Doris Day got an exclusive contract with Michael Curtiz Productions paying her $500 per week (about $6,909.13 in 2026).

 Legendary screenwriter I. A. L. Diamond, who is credited as having written "additional dialogue" for this film, was still trying to establish a reputation for himself in 1948.
-Earlier, at Universal-International, he had received his initial writing credit on a low-budget mystery before moving on to Warner Brothers, where he wrote Two Guys from Milwaukee (1946), a comedy that featured Jack Carson, one of the four main performers in Romance.
+Earlier, at Universal-International, he had received his initial writing credit on a low-budget mystery before moving to Warner Bros.
+Pictures, where he wrote Two Guys from Milwaukee (1946), a comedy that featured Jack Carson, one of the four main performers in Romance.
 It would be almost a decade before Diamond's career finally clicked—when he was introduced to director Billy Wilder.
 That meeting began a successful movie partnership that lasted many years.